atk4/dsql/docs/connection.rst

 Developers can register custom classes to handle driver types using the `Connecion::registerConnection` method::

-   Connection::registerConnection('mysql', Custom\MySQL\Connection::class); // or directly using the class
+   Connection::registerConnection(Custom\MySQL\Connection::class, 'mysql'); // or directly using the class Custom\MySQL\Connection::registerConnection();
-   Custom\MySQL\Connection::registerConnection();

 The driver type used in the latter case is the default value of the `$driverType` property of `Custom\MySQL\Connection`

-.. php:method:: establishConnection(array $dsn)
+.. php:method:: connectDriver(array $dsn)

    The method should establish connection with DB and return the underlying connection object used by the `Connection` class.
 By default PDO is used but the method can be overriden to return custom object to be